 Athletes in certain classifications (example, single-leg amputees who ski without a prosthesis and sit-ski users) use special poles called outriggers.
 Outriggers have short ski blades on the end and help the skier with balance.

-LW10 - mono skiers (high degree of paraplegia, no muscles in lower body)
+LW10 - mono skiers (high degree of paraplegia, no control in mid/lower body)

-LW11 - mono skiers (lower degree of paraplegia, with muscles in lower body)
+LW11 - mono skiers (lower degree of paraplegia, with limited core control)

-LW12 - mono skiers (lower degree of paraplegia, lower incomplete paralysis)
+LW12 - mono skiers (lower degree of paraplegia, possible lower incomplete paralysis)

 Some athletes with a physical disability compete from a sitting position using a sit-ski, also called a mono-ski.
 As the name suggests, mono-skis have a specially fitted chair over a single ski.
 The chair includes seat belts and other strapping, as well as a suspension device to minimize wear and tear on the skier's body.

 Super-G: Super giant slalom (or super-G) combines the speed of downhill with the turns of giant slalom.
 Like downhill, it is considered a speed event where racers take one run down the course.
-The athlete’s time determines the order of finish.
+It features long, sweeping high-speed turns on courses that have vertical drops only slightly less steep than in downhill.
+The athlete’s one-run time determines the order of finish.

 Slalom: Slalom is a technical event.
-The course is shorter than other alpine skiing events and has a high number of gates (55-75 gates on a men's course and 40-60 on a women's course).
+The world’s best slalom racers use aggression, strength and agility to make their way down shorter courses that feature the most turns of any alpine event.
+The skier with the best combined time from two separate runs is declared the winner.
+Because slalom skiers take a direct line and knock poles out of the way as they pass through (referred to as “blocking”), they wear protective equipment that includes shin pads, arm guards, padded gloves and face guards.
+The course is shorter than other alpine skiing events and has a high number of gates (50-75 gates).
 The penalty for missing a gate is disqualification.
 Each athlete completes two runs on the same day on different courses.
 Times from the two courses are added to determine the order of finish.